ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-We will pass into this type the `Watchlist` object that we have in memory anyway and also add a resolver to fetch the asset object if needed.
+We will pass into the payload type the `Watchlist` object that we have in memory anyway.
+Also, we add n additional resolver to fetch the asset object if needed.

 Let us return to the `WatchlistMutations` and return instead of the `Watchlist` the new AddAssetToWatchlistPayload.